BLaingb/httpDetector/README.md

 ## Processing packets
 In order to process and analyze the packets from the network traffic, we will use a [packet processor](http://api.onosproject.org/1.7.0/org/onosproject/net/packet/PacketProcessor.html).
 We will be based on an ONOS sample application from the onos [repository](https://wiki.onosproject.org/display/ONOS/Building+the+ONOS+Sample+Apps), to clone it run `git clone https://gerrit.onosproject.org/onos-app-samples`.
 In that repository we will use the **oneping** sample app, which process a packet and just allow one ping per minute.

+### Converting packets into flows
-When we have the packet processor ready, we need to convert the packets into flows so we can pass them through our classifier.
-This feature extraction technique is based on the flowtbag tool written in go, you can check it [here](https://github.com/DanielArndt/flowtbag).
-All the files under the _mx.itesm.httpddosdetector.flow.parser_ package are a translation from the go files on the _flowtbag_ repository that are required to process the packets and convert them into flows.
+Afte we have the packet processor ready, we need to convert the packets into flows so we can pass them through our classifier.
+To convert them we use the [FlowData](./flow/parser/FlowData.java) class to append each packet to its corresponding flow.

-## Converting packets into flows
-In order to convert TCP packets into flows with features that we will later use for

 ## Detecting malicious flows
-TODO
+When a flow is closed, we can pass it through our classifiers, in this implementation we will use a random forest classifier.

+We have previously trained the model and you can find it in the resources folder [here](./src/main/resources/models/random_forest_bin.json).
+The classifier has to previously load the model with the _RandomForestClassifier.Load_ method, and after that we can use the _RandomForestClassifier.Classify_ to obtain the predicted class of the provided flow.

+This is done on the HttpDdosDetector [here](./src/main/java/mx/itesm/httpddosdetector/HttpDdosDetector.java#L131-L41)

 ## Mitigating attacks
 You can access the onos api docs through the following url http://192.168.99.124:8181/onos/v1/docs/ in there check the flow api to access the endpoints that will add or delete flow rules.
 For more info on flow rules check the wiki https://wiki.onosproject.org/display/ONOS/Flow+Rules.